Why You Get Brain Fog When Sick

 Why Brain Fog Varies Between People

-Not everyone experiences brain fog the same way.
-Severity and duration depend on the immune system, prior health, and recovery habits.
+Brain fog varies among individuals because immune responses, prior health, sleep, and stress levels differ.
 Hormonal changes, stress, and sleep loss can amplify symptoms.
 These factors explain why two people with the same illness may experience the illness differently.

 Underlying conditions also matter.
 People with autoimmune conditions or chronic fatigue may experience stronger effects.
 Medications can also affect brain function.
 This variability does not mean symptoms are imagined.